gordonwoodhull/nanocube/API.md

 In this example, there are four fields with names:
 `location`, `crime`, `time`, and `count`.
-The types of these fields are (roughly) described as: quadree with 25 levels, categorical with 1 byte, time with 2 bytes, and unsigned integer with 4 bytes.
+The types of these fields are (roughly) described as: quadtree with 25 levels, categorical with 1 byte, time with 2 bytes, and unsigned integer with 4 bytes.
 Also specified for each field are the valid values of these fields.
 In this example, we only really need to specify them for the categorical